 Trauma and its associated anxiety and depression can be incredibly difficult to endure.
-As a therapist, I have seen how painful this can be for the client and their family and friends.
+As therapists, we have seen how painful this can be for the client and their family and friends.
 Often the individual feels alone and desperate, not knowing where to turn.
-What I have found to be incredibly effective in treating trauma is EMDR and Brainspotting (BSP).
+What we have found to be incredibly effective in treating trauma is EMDR and Brainspotting (BSP).
 We use these therapies in addition to our other evidenced-based approaches to address PTSD and trauma induced anxiety.

 These are therapies that work in a deep, efficient manner to bring about observable healing in the client.
 The goal of EMDR and Brainspotting therapy is to process these traumatic memories, reduce their lingering effects and allow clients to develop more adaptive coping mechanisms.